-Bill has nearly three decades of experience in data warehousing, BI and analytics.
-Bill authored EMC’s Vision Workshop methodology that links an organization’s strategic business initiatives with their supporting data and analytic requirements, and co-authored with Ralph Kimball a series of articles on analytic applications.
-Bill has served on The Data Warehouse Institute’s faculty as the head of the analytic applications curriculum.
+Bill has over three decades of experience in data warehousing, BI and analytics.
+Bill authored the Vision Workshop methodology that links an organization’s strategic business initiatives with their supporting data and analytic requirements.
+Bill serves on the City of San Jose’s Technology Innovation Board, and on the faculties of The Data Warehouse Institute and Strata.

 Enterprise Open Source Magazine Latest Stories . . .